Kumamoto Castle 熊本城

 Kato's expertise as a supreme architect of Japanese castles was recognized by his lord, Tokugawa Ieyasu, who employed Kato and his engineers to help in the later construction of Nagoya Castle from 1610-1612.

 Most of the original wooden buildings of Kumamoto Castle were destroyed in a fire during the 1877 siege of the castle by a rebel army led by Saigo Takamori (the model for the Hollywood blockbuster The Last Samurai).
+The castle was also severely damaged in an earthquake in 2016.

 The defenders under the command of Kanjo Tani (1837-1911) held out for 50 days until reinforcements arrived and Saigo's uprising was defeated.
 The Uto-Yagura turret was the only building to survive the fire.